Welcome from the Superintendent

 Our mission is to develop graduates who are DARING, where students explore and discover personal journeys to meaningful post-secondary pursuits.

-I am proud to be the new superintendent of Community High School District 128.
+I am proud to be the superintendent of Community High School District 128.
 My educational philosophy and professional experiences are well aligned with the D128 Mission Statement: to develop graduates who are DARING - where students explore and discover personal journeys to meaningful post-secondary pursuits.
 We are:

 Great school leaders implement change successfully.
 World-class school leaders sustain change beyond their tenure.
 My legacy of system improvement has influenced generations of students, teachers, and future leaders.
 I can identify improvement initiatives that I implemented five or ten years ago that have survived changes in principals, central office leadership, and school boards.
 From project-based learning, integrated coursework, and inclusive practices - to performance-based hiring protocols, transparent budgeting, and empowering teacher leadership, I have made a lasting, positive impact on the school systems I served.